 About the lemongrass, garlic and ginger.
 If you have the time or the inclination, you can mash them together using a mortar and pestle.
 I didn’t have the time so I just cut them all as finely as I could.

-Stir in the coconut cream.
+- Stir in the coconut cream.
 Adjust the seasonings.
-When the sauce starts to bubble, turn off the heat.
+When the sauce starts to bubble and thicken, turn off the heat.